 |The Holograms on stage.|

 The house band was comprised of guitarist Steve Bill, bassist Tom Barney, set drummer and electronic drum programmer Tom Oldakowski, and pianist Peter Phillips.
 When they were looking for the singing voice for Jem, Phillips suggested his daughter, Britta.
-Britta, who had a cold at the time of her audition, performed the series’ theme song “Jem-Truly, Truly, Truly Outrageous” by Bryant and Ford Kinder.
-Her audition went so well, not only was she cast but her audition tape was what was used as the series’ official opening theme recording.
-Diva Gray, Florence Warner and Angela Capelli provided the background and additional vocals for the songs.
+Britta, who had a cold at the time of her audition which gave her a deeper tenor, performed the series’ theme song “Jem-Truly, Truly, Truly Outrageous” by Bryant and Ford Kinder.
+Her audition went so well that not only was she cast, but her audition tape was what was used as the series’ official opening theme recording.
+Diva Gray, Florence Warner and Cappelli provided the background and additional vocals for the songs.
 The rest of the series’ score was composed by Robert J. Walsh.

 |Raya and Craig competing to be drummer of The Holograms.|

-After the first season, a few changes were made during the second.
+After the first season, a few changes were made.
 The first two episodes debuted new characters, some permanent and others in recurring roles.
 Shana, wanting to pursue a fashion career, left the band and The Holograms held auditions for her replacement.
 That brought them Carmen “Raya” Alonso (Linda Dangcil); a Mexican-American girl who was the daughter of florists.
 She inadvertently stumbled upon Jem’s identity, but refused to reveal it to The Misfits, even when their newest member paid to have her parents’ nursery destroyed as intimidation.
 When Shana returned to the group, Raya stayed on as drummer and Shana took up the guitar.
 During their search, The Holograms also met Stormer’s brother Craig (Horton), who also refused to give in to The Misfits’ demands to reveal Jem’s identity.
-And, speaking of The Misfits’ new member, after hearing about The Holograms’ talent search The Misfits recruited Sheila “Jetta” Burns (Louise Dorsey) after Stormer hears her playing her saxophone in a seedy club.
-Dorsey’s casting was the only one directly handled by Marx as she wanted a legitimately British actress to play the part to avoid any stereotypical American impressions of one.
+And, speaking of The Misfits’ new member, after hearing about The Holograms’ talent search, The Misfits recruited Sheila “Jetta” Burns (Louise Dorsey) after Stormer hears her playing her saxophone in a seedy club.
+Dorsey’s casting was the only one directly handled by Marx as she wanted a legitimately British actress to play the part, avoiding any stereotypical American impressions of one.

-Hasbro, looking to cut some costs, asked that some of the earlier songs be reused in the series.
+Hasbro, looking to cut some costs, asked that some of the earlier songs be reused in the series, even though all-new video sequences were still created to go along with them.
 Writers had to work to make the existing catalog fit into the stories they were writing.
-And, while the songs were reused, all-new video sequences were created for them within the context of an episode.
 A new, more jingle-esque theme debuted with the episode “Father’s Day.”
 Also written by Bryant, “Jem Girls” became the permanent theme for the remainder of the series while the original theme and opening sequenced remained the closing theme played during the credits.
-Bits and pieces from the original intro were spliced together with clips from the show, eliminating the appearance of The Misfits altogether.
+Accompanying it was a new intro that combined pieces of the original with episode clips.
 Because the episodes weren’t aired in production order, the two themes would alternate until the episode “Journey to Shangri-La.”
 Whenever an episode would run short on time, another song would play before the end credits; either from the same episode or a previous song and video.

 |The Stingers: Rapture, Riot and Minx.|